[TOC]

 - ChatGPT and OpenAI Pricing: Users such as

-debated the cost efficiency of OpenAI services like GPT-4 compared to ChatGPT, and links to pricing information and token counting were provided by@solbus
+@1aztralzdebated the cost efficiency of OpenAI services like GPT-4 compared to ChatGPT, and links to pricing information and token counting were provided by@solbus. - OpenAI Updates and Issues: Users discussed the potential release of GPT-4.5 and questioned the current state of GPT-4, with

-asked about any updates regarding GPT-4.5. - File Uploading Errors:
+@millymoxstating that GPT-4 has become nearly unusable.@pyhelixasked about any updates regarding GPT-4.5. - File Uploading Errors:

-. - NYT vs OpenAI Legal Discussion: The New York Times (NYT) lawsuit against OpenAI was a recurrent topic in the chat, users like
+@euroeuroeuroexperienced issues with uploading files, regardless of the file type or browser used, prompting advice and discussion from other users including@.pythagoras. - NYT vs OpenAI Legal Discussion: The New York Times (NYT) lawsuit against OpenAI was a recurrent topic in the chat, users like

-providing their opinions on the possible financial incentives and damaging consequences for OpenAI and the AI industry as a whole. - Web scraping Discussion:
+@gamerg.and@luguiproviding their opinions on the possible financial incentives and damaging consequences for OpenAI and the AI industry as a whole. - Web scraping Discussion:

-about the potential legal issues and difficulties such as anti-bot protections in trying to automate tasks with sites like Doordash.
+@maxdipperasked for help in web scraping for a Discord bot and was informed by@kaveenabout the potential legal issues and difficulties such as anti-bot protections in trying to automate tasks with sites like Doordash.

 â· #openai-questions (110 messagesđ„đ„):